I don’t know why I didn’t do it earlier.

 3. Learning as a tribe of like-minded investors

-When I was in Omaha eight years ago, the atmosphere was quite unlike anything that I had experienced as an investor.
+When I was in Omaha a decade ago, the atmosphere was quite unlike anything that I had experienced as an investor.

-Fellow shareholders often wore their Berkshire Hathaway AGM ticket even before the event, identifying themselves as a fellow traveller in the journey of investing.
+Fellow shareholders often wore their Berkshire Hathaway AGM tickets even before the event, identifying themselves as a fellow traveller on the journey of investing.

 4. Mistakes were made; learn from them